 This course, part of a one-time only two-semester sequence, investigates, interrogates, and critiques the field of Education Studies.
 It asks students to imagine what an ideal education studies program might look like at an elite liberal arts college like Amherst.
 The course will consist of three parts.
 First, through intensive archival investigation, students will examine the historical place of education at Amherst.
 How have previous generations of Amherst students studied education-related issues, both inside and outside the classroom?
 How have Amherst alumni contributed to the field of education more broadly?
 Next, students will explore the current state of Education Studies as a discipline with an eye towards the liberal arts.
 What is the purpose of a liberal arts education?
 How have liberal arts colleges made Education Studies central to their pedagogical missions?
 To answer these questions, students will connect with faculty and students engaged with Education Studies across the Five Colleges and at other liberal arts colleges.
 Finally, students will debate, discuss, and imagine the future of Education Studies at Amherst.
 The class will culminate with students collaboratively designing a model Education Studies major appropriate for a liberal arts college like Amherst.

 Limited to six students.
-Fall semester.
-Professor Moss and Dr. Siudzinski.
+Spring semester.
+Professor Moss and Dr. Siudzinski.2015-16: Offered in Spring 2016

 [US] In America, a child’s address, more than any other factor, often determines what kind of public education he or she will receive.
 A complex set of historical forces including local and federal housing policies, mortgage lending practices, highway construction, and school districting have channeled particular economic, racial, ethnic, and linguistic groups into particular neighborhoods, where many remain today.
 And because public schools are funded by local property taxes and influenced by neighborhood boundaries, they often become harnessed to a narrative of inequality.
 Yet recent Supreme Court rulings have severely circumscribed the strategies communities might employ to disrupt the linkage between residence and educational opportunity.
 This research seminar blends urban history with educational policy to explore how spatial relationships have shaped educational opportunity since World War II.
 It will investigate a range of historical, legal, and contemporary issues relevant to both the segregation and desegregation of American cities and their public schools in the twentieth century.
 Class meetings will alternate between seminar-style discussion and an intensive, hands-on study of one particular community–Cambridge, Massachusetts–noteworthy for the innovative strategies it has utilized to desegregate its public schools.
 This course involves a significant research component designed to expose students to a range of approaches including archival analysis and oral interviews.
 In particular, students will learn to utilize geographic information systems (GIS) to visualize the spatial evolution of inequality in urban communities like Cambridge and to analyze past, present, and future strategies to equalize educational opportunity in American cities.